News & Insights

 Furthermore, in the face of vast datasets, unsupervised models prove to be more scalable than traditional rule-based systems, given equal processing capabilities.
 They also adapt swiftly to changes in network topology, ensuring that defences remain robust regardless of the network’s evolution.

-Addressing accuracy and human Bias
+Addressing accuracy and human bias

 Let’s face it; human error is a reality.
 When YARA rules or similar traditional mechanisms are employed, they need human intervention.
 Rules must be penned down, and that’s where potential logical errors sneak in.
 A misjudgment can lead to grave oversights.
 Consider incidents where an anomaly was mistakenly classified as a false positive.
 In reality these are live attacks, compromising systems in a breaches worth millions.
 Such blunders aren’t mere mishaps; they’re catastrophes.